-To request an Internal Review please contact the Information Governance Team by emailing:
+To request an Internal Review please contact the FOI Team by emailing:

-The internal review will be carried out by the appropriate Information Governance Manager relating to your request.
+The internal review will be carried out by the appropriate Manager relating to your request.
 You can expect to receive the outcome of the internal review within 20 working days.